RedPitaya/RedPitaya/fpga/README.md

 echo          /sys/class/gpio/gpio$INDEX/value
 ```

-**NOTE**: A new userspace ABI for GPIO is comming in kernel v4.8, ioctl will be used instead of sysfs.
+**NOTE**: A new user space ABI for GPIO is coming in kernel v4.8, ioctl will be used instead of `sysfs`.
 https://git.kernel.org/cgit/linux/kernel/git/linusw/linux-gpio.git/tree/include/uapi/linux/gpio.h?h=for-next

 ### Linux access to LED